zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 * **external or additional _service-configuration.yml_**

    The second configuration file is used to externalize the configuration.
 This file can be stored anywhere on the local file system, as long as that the service has access to that location.
-   This file is provided by the service deployer/system administrator and contains the correct values for the specific production environment and corresponding requirements. <font color = "red"> The corresponding requirements of what?
-The requirements of the specific production environment? </font>
+   This file is provided by the service deployer/system administrator and contains the correct parameter values for the specific production environment.

-At service boot time, both configuration files are merged, where the externalized configuration (if provided) has higher priority. <font color = "red"> What does 'higher priority' mean in this context? </font>
+At service startup time, both _YAML_ configuration files are merged, where the externalized configuration (if provided) has higher priority.

-The values of parameters in both files can be rewritten and patched by Java system properties that were defined during service installation/configuration, or at start-up time. <font color = "red"> Does this mean that the java systems properties were both defined during service implementation AND the Java system properties DO the rewriting? </font>
+The values of parameters in both files can be rewritten by Java system properties or servlet context parameters that were defined during service installation/configuration, or at start-up time.

 In the _YAML_ file, we use standard rewriting placeholders for the values of parameters in the following format:

 `${apiml.parameter.key}`

-The actual values are taken from [key, value] pairs defined as Java System properties.
-These values can be provided directly on a command line or set in the Java Servlet context.
+The actual values are taken from [key, value] pairs defined as Java System properties or servlet context parameters.
+The system properties can be provided directly on a command line.
+The servlet context parameters can be provided in the service `web.xml` or in an external file.

 The specific approach of how to provide the Servlet context to the user service application depends on the application loading mechanism and the specific Java servlet container environment.

 **Example:**

-If the user service is deployed in a Tomcat servlet container, we <font color = "red"> Who is 'we' in this context?</font> can configure the context by placing an _xml_ file with the same name as the application deployment directory into the `_$CATALINA_BASE/conf/[enginename]/[hostname]/_`.
+If the service is deployed in a Tomcat servlet container, you can configure the context by placing an _xml_ file with the same name as the application deployment unit into the `_$CATALINA_BASE/conf/[enginename]/[hostname]/_`.
 Other containers provide different mechanisms for the same purpose.

 ## Plain Java Enabler service onboarding API